A Simple Twist of Fate: Reception

 Roger Ebert of the Chicago Sun-Times called the film "warm and funny", stating: "there is a lot to like about [it...but] try as I might, I just couldn't accept this Victorian story in modern dress.
 The motivations seemed wrong (would 20th century people behave this way?), the plotting seemed contrived (as indeed it was), and the plot's habit of springing big surprises on us was too manipulative.
 This is not at all a bad movie, mind you, but a good movie gone wrong, through a simple twist of miscalculation.

 Hal Hinson of The Washington Post wrote: "When clowns write sad stories for themselves, the results are almost always disastrous.
 For A Simple Twist of Fate, Steve Martin not only wrote the screenplay... but also executive-produced the project, creating for himself a character that is about as different from his typical roles as can be imagined.
 And if the exercise isn't precisely disastrous, it comes very close to it...
 Perhaps it's a stretch for a performer with such remarkable charisma to play someone who is without it...
 Martin does a skillful job of nullifying himself, and he does present a side of himself that has been glimpsed only briefly.
 But what a joyless accomplishment it is.
 As a comic, Martin soars, but here he has clipped his own wings."

 According to Variety, "The pairing of Steve Martin and 19th-century novelist George Eliot seems about as likely an artistic union as Oliver Stone adapting Louisa May Alcott.
 Yet A Simple Twist of Fateinspired by Silas Marnerbetrays no tell-tale strains of clashing sensibilities.
 Martin leavens the material somewhat, but this is a faithful, heartfelt, somber piece about family and responsibility."

 Kevin Thomas, in the Los Angeles Times, gave Steve Martin and director Gillies MacKinnon credit for taking risks by updating the classic George Eliot novel.
 He describes it as a "charming update of Silas Marner" that is well written, well played and has substance and a musical score that successfully bring 19th century literature into a moving and powerful modern-day film.

 On Rotten Tomatoes, the film has an approval rating of 46% based on reviews from 24 critics, with an average rating of 5.4/10.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Accolades

-Alana Austin was nominated for the Young Artist Award for Best Performance by a Young Actress Starring in a Motion Picture for her portrayal of twelve-year-old Mathilda.
+Alana Austin was nominated for the Young Artist Award for Best Performance by a Young Actress Starring in a Motion Picture for her portrayal of ten-year-old Mathilda.
 Her younger sister Alyssa was nominated for Best Performance by an Actress Under Ten in a Motion Picture for her portrayal of the character at the age of five.